Mark Holland

+Mark Holland PC (born October 16, 1974) is a Canadian politician who served as Minister of Health from July 26, 2023 to March 14, 2025.
+A member of the Liberal Party, Holland represented Ajax in the House of Commons.
+He was first elected to parliament in 2004 and served until 2025 with the exception of four years after losing his seat in the 2011 election.
+He was returned to parliament in 2015.
+He served as Government House Leader from 2021 to 2023, and as Chief Government Whip from 2018 to 2021.
+Holland decided not to seek reelection in the 2025 Canadian federal election.
+He was succeeded as the MP for Ajax by Jennifer McKelvie and as health minister by Kamal Khera.

+He was elected to the House of Commons of Canada in the 2004 federal election in the riding of Ajax—Pickering.
+Holland was re-elected in the 2006 and 2008 elections, but was defeated in 2011.
+He worked for the Heart and Stroke Foundation, before returning to politics to run in the 2015 election, where he was elected to represent Ajax.

 Background

 Holland was born on October 16, 1974, in Pickering, Ontario.
 Holland majored in political science and history at the University of Toronto and graduated in 1996.
 He worked as an assistant to Member of Parliament Dan McTeague and at the Ontario Ministry of Citizenship and Immigration.
 He also worked for the Royal Bank of Canada and the Canadian Imperial Bank of Commerce.

 A lifelong resident of west Durham, Holland lives in Ajax.

+Career

 Municipal politics

 Holland served as a city councillor for the city of Pickering from 1997 to 2004, and as a councillor for the Regional Municipality of Durham from 2000 to 2004.

 Holland created the Millennium Waterfront Committee in Pickering in 1998 and led the redevelopment of Pickering's waterfront.
 He also founded the Region of Durham's Youth Partnership Initiative, the City of Pickering's Winterfest and was a member of the board of directors for Veridian Corporation.
 Holland was also a member of the Durham Region Police Services Board, past vice-chair of both the Ajax-Pickering Social Development Council and the Ajax-Pickering Block Parent program and a past member of Durham Region's finance and administration committee.
 He continues to be a member of the Durham West Arts Centre and was one of their founding members.